d9sus4/AbletonLIveTrueRandomTrackColors/README.md

 ## How to use

-1. Copy `TrueRandomTrackColors` folder into the `Remote Scripts` directory under your Ableton Live User Library (if no such directory, create it)
+1. Copy `BetterTrackColors` folder into the `Remote Scripts` directory under your Ableton Live User Library (if no such directory, create it)
 2. Restart Live.
-3. Go to `Link, Tempo & MIDI` tab in preferences, add `TrueRandomTrackColors` to the Control Surface list.
+3. Go to `Link, Tempo & MIDI` tab in preferences, add `BetterTrackColors` to the Control Surface list.
 Leave both Input and Output as None.
 4. It should work now.

 ## Customizable behaviors

-See `TrueRandomTrackColors/config.py`.
+See `BetterTrackColors/config.py`.

 Remember to always restart Live after modifications.